Sebaestschjin/gloomhaven-campaign-manager/README.md

 It generates save files describing the current campaign progress which can then be used to automatically set up the campaign in the Tabletop Simulator mod.

 # Spoiler Warning
 This code contains some spoilers for Gloomhaven.
 The names of all available classes, their perks and ability names are listed in the file `Game.ttslua`.
-All other files _should_ be spoiler free, but no guarantee given.
+It also contains information about the final reward for the envelope X. Some other files might also contain spoilers.

 # How to use
 There's [Steam Workshop Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2163619993) including this code.